Teaching Teenagers Positive Behavior

-- Sexuality - teens will be tempted to experiment with sex as their hormones are flowing strong after puberty.
+Teens will be tempted to experiment with sex as their hormones are flowing strong after puberty.
 The touch of the hand or body is electrifying and exciting.
 Unless teens have been taught what to do with these feelings, they will easily succumb to them.
 Family values taught before this time will provide a safety net, however, frequent checking into what the teen is doing, who they are with, and what they are feeling is imperative.
 Open lines of communication do not happen automatically.
 They require trust, love, and acceptance.
 Visit with teens after group activities, dates, and just hanging out, it may be surprising what they have been doing.

-- Clothing styles - teens want to be accepted by others.
+Teens want to be accepted by others.
 Allowing them to choose their own clothing gives them a chance to express their individuality.
 Nowadays, anything goes unless boundaries are set within the family.
 Remind them that bare skin is permission to touch.
 Bare midriffs, thighs, shoulders, and cleavage invite roaming hands and need to be reserved for beaches and swimming pools.
 Teen girls provoke sexual feelings in young men when they wear tight fitting clothing and show bare skin.
 Teen boys provoke sexual feelings in girls when they touch their bodies in the midsection, upper legs, and middle back.
 Teach that abstinence before marriage and fidelity afterward is the only way to be truly happy.

-- Drugs, Cigarettes, and Alcohol - because teens are social creatures, they will be present when others are using these habit forming substances.
+Because teens are social creatures, they will be present when others are using these habit forming substances.
 It only takes one to form a habit.
 Habits are hard to break and require professional assistance.
 More people are shot, maimed, or killed after using these mind altering chemicals than we care to know.
 Practicing refusal skills and providing alternative forms of entertainment that are clean and wholesome brings out the best in teens.

 Planning for the Future